Product Pricing Calculator

 Round Without Cutting Into Profit Margin

-Being open about your pricing can also help you increase the confidence of your customers.
+Being open about your pricing can also help you build customer confidence.
 A seller might want to round to the nearest 10, 50, or 100 or use psychological pricing ending in 9, 99, or 999.
-Rounding is beneficial, but a loss should not be masked.
+Rounding is useful, but a loss should not be masked.
 If you round down the price and it dips below the safe selling price, you could erode profit.

 The calculator shows the exact suggested price, the rounded suggested price, the difference between the two, the net profit if the rounded suggested price is used, and the margin after rounding.
 This means you can keep attractive prices and still protect the real bottom line.